Emad-Eldin-G/Django-Commerce-Project/README.md

 # Simple E-commerce like WebApp
-Made using Django and focusing on functionality - ignore aesthitics:) -
+Made using Django focusing on functionality - ignore aesthitics:) -
 (completed)